-For the quarter ended Sep.
-30 (Q3), Union Pacific met expectations on revenues and met expectations on earnings per share.
+For the quarter ended June 30 (Q2), Union Pacific met expectations on revenues and met expectations on earnings per share.

 Margins grew across the board.

-Union Pacific booked revenue of $5.34 billion.
-The 20 analysts polled by S&P Capital IQ predicted sales of $5.37 billion on the same basis.
-GAAP reported sales were 4.7% higher than the prior-year quarter's $5.10 billion.
+Union Pacific chalked up revenue of $5.47 billion.
+The 18 analysts polled by S&P Capital IQ wanted to see a top line of $5.50 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.